 Test Method: IS: 1528 (P-14) 1974

-The amount of water that a refractory can absorb is measured by the water absorption test.
+The amount of water that refractory can absorb is measured by the water absorption test.
 The results of water absorption tests are used for quality assurance.

 Test Method: IS 3495 (P-2)1992

 Apparent porosity, water absorption, apparent specific gravity, and bulk density are primary properties of burned refractory brick and shapes.
 These properties are widely used in the measurement and comparison of product quality and as part of the criteria for selection and use of refractory products in a variety of industrial applications.

 Test Method: IS: 1528 (P-8)1974

 This test helps in determining the strength of a brick.
 It specifies how much load the refractory can bear in cold conditions.
-Metallurgy gave birth to this concept of testing CCS of a refractory material.
+Metallurgy gave birth to this concept of testing CCS of refractory material.
 This is because for any refractory brick it is rather; rare that it would fail simply due to load on it in cold condition and therefore, the determination of cold crushing strength does not appear to be that much important from this point of view.

 Test Method: IS: 1528 (P-4)1974

 A useful property of refractories is bulk density, which defines the material present in a given volume.
 An increase in bulk density of a given refractory increases its heat capacity, its volume stability and resistance to slag penetration.

 Test Method: IS: 1528 (P-12)2009

-The modulus of rupture (MOR) is the maximum surface stress in a bent beam at the instant of failure.
+The modulus of rupture (MOR) is the maximum surface stress in a bent beam at the instance of failure.
 One might expect this to be exactly the same as the strength measured in tension, but it is always larger because the volume subjected to this maximum stress is small, and the probability of a large flaw lying in the highly stressed region is small.